 In 1995, Bohdan Khmelnitsky statue was erected on the main street of the city - to the 400th anniversary of the hetman who was born in this region.

 Cherkasy former hotel “Slavyanskaya”

-During its whole history Cherkasy was destroyed and rebuilt again a lot of times.
+Throughout its history, Cherkasy was destroyed and rebuilt again several times.
 Only few buildings of the 19th century survived.